Below are materials required for application to most of the graduate programs at the College of Environmental Design.

 We advise students to be detailed and expansive.

 - A digital portfolio is required for applicants to the following degree programs:

 - Master of Architecture

-- Master of City Planning (urban design concentration applicants only)
+- Master of City Planning — Urban Design Concentration

-- Master of Landscape Architecture (first and second professional degree applicants only)
+- Master of Landscape Architecture — First and Second Professional Degrees

 - Master of Urban Design

-- Master of Landscape Architecture (environmental planning applicants)
+- Master of Landscape Architecture — Environmental Planning Emphasis

 - Master of Science in Architecture

 - Ph.D. in Architecture